 Free Hosting By World Class Providers

 As for the budget, Publii helps you in getting your website online without spending a dime.

 The server tab features many built in hosting providers like Netlify, AWS S3, GitLab Pages with awesome free tiers.

 Basically, they allow you to host your website for free as long as you don't exceed certain limits.

-Take a look at the directory section to learn more about them.
+Take a look at this guide about free static site hosting providers to learn more about them.

 Beautiful and Feature Packed Themes

-There are many free themes available for use with Publii that you can customize to your likings in many ways.
+There are many free themes available for use with Publii that you can customize to your liking in many ways.